-Trauma affects the brain, and the consequences include difficulties adjusting to social life, in extreme cases, and the inability for self-care.
+Trauma affects the brain, and the consequences include difficulties adjusting to social life, in extreme cases, mental illnesses and the inability for self-care.

 The PTSD symptoms include flashbacks of the incident, nightmares, anxiety, negative thoughts, and lack of interest in activities.
 However, not every individual suffering from the condition will experience the same symptoms.